 Question 1.
 Based on their behavior, are your clients currently more afraid of: a) getting caught in a stock market downdraft, or b) missing a stock market upturn?

 Chart 2: Greatest Fear Spread.
 Another way to look at this data is to examine the spread between the two groups.
-The spread moved higher again, from 47% to 58%.
+The spread continued to fall, from 46% to 29%.

 Question 2.
 Based on their behavior, how would you rate your clients’ current appetite for risk?

 Chart 4: Risk Appetite Bell Curve.
 This chart uses a bell curve to break out the percentage of respondents at each risk appetite level.
-This round, over 50% of all respondents wanted a risk appetite of 3.
+This round, over 75% of all respondents wanted a risk appetite of 3 or less.

 Chart 7: Risk Appetite Spread.
 This is a chart constructed from the data in Chart 6, where the average risk appetite of the downdraft group is subtracted from the average risk appetite of the missing upturn group.
-The spread continues to trade within it’s normal range.
+The spread moved higher this round.

 No one can predict the future, as we all know, so instead of prognosticating, we will sit back and enjoy the ride.
 A rigorously tested, systematic investment process provides a great deal of comfort for clients during these types of fearful, highly uncertain market environments.
 Until next time, good trading and thank you for participating.